petermatts/petermatts/Repos.md

 The main README.md contains the main overview.
 Including how I came up with my github username.
 In the readme I gave a code form explanation.

-This repository has this code saved in different popular languages (Java, Javascript, Python, C, C++) with more to come maybe.
-There are also command files: `run.bat`, `run.cmd`, and `run.sh` to run these on Windows, MacOS, and Linux respectively.
+This repository has this code saved in different popular languages likes Java, Javascript, Python, C, C++ and more!

 This file contains a deeper dive into my repositories where I even describe some of my private repos that you cannot see.